 A major strength of the program lies in its faculty.
 The program has been extremely fortunate in attracting the expertise and teaching of exceptional scholars and professionals.
 The School Psychology Program is housed in the Counseling and School Psychology Department along with Counselor Training Programs.
 All faculty members have substantive experience as practicing psychologists.
 Faculty members have published articles on topics related to school psychology and regularly present papers at state and national conferences, professional workshops, and symposia.
 They have also been honored with state and national research and educator awards.
-Further, our faculty are active members and leaders of state and national professional organizations and serve on state and national boards.
-Full-time faculty with primary assignment and advising responsibilities to the school psychology program are:
+Further, the faculty are active members and leaders of state and national professional organizations and serve on state and national boards.

-Research interests: Cross-cultural issues, assessment of English learners, curriculum-based measurement
+Research interests: Multicultural issues, assessment of English learners, Curriculum-Based Measurement

 Research interests: Mental health services, violence prevention, student empowerment